-- · Significantly increased expenditure and reduced income - · School may receive an unfavourable OFSTED report - Parents/other stakeholders may consider that the School does not provide a valuable/high quality service - An uncontrollable event may impact on the School significantly (eg a fire or flood) - · Low morale arising amongst staff and recruitment & retention difficulties - · Health & Safety risk involving injury/fatality to pupils/staff/third parties - Key personnel loss/succession - Key supplier dependency
+- Significantly increased expenditure and reduced income - School may receive an unfavourable OFSTED report - Parents/other stakeholders may consider that the School does not provide a valuable/high quality service - An uncontrollable event may impact on the School significantly (eg a fire or flood) - Low morale arising amongst staff and recruitment & retention difficulties.
+We know that there is a national teacher retention crisis - Health & Safety risk involving injury/fatality to pupils/staff/third parties - Key personnel loss/succession. - Key supplier dependency - Cash flow for payroll costs (we are changing the payday for staff from 1/3/2024)